 Norwood House student accommodation

-Norwood House is self-catered accommodation for undergraduate students in the centre of campus.
+Norwood House is self-catered accommodation for undergraduate students and pre-sessional English students in the summer, located in the centre of campus.

 About this accommodation

 Norwood House is a multi-storey complex of flats for 143 first year undergraduate students in flats of seven to 11.

 It is in the centre of our Claverton Down campus, a one-minute walk to the Library.
 The Students' Union, with a range of eateries, bars and clubs, are beneath Norwood House, making it a vibrant place to live.

 Norwood House has: